nkarasiak/MuseoToolBox/README.md

 Feel free to remove the `--user` if you like to install the library for every user on the machine.

 ## Who build Museo ToolBox ?

 I am [Nicolas Karasiak](http://www.karasiak.net), a Phd student at Dynafor Lab.
 I work on the identification of tree species throught dense satellite image time series, especially with Sentinel-2.
-A special thanks goes to [Mathieu Fauvel](http://fauvel.mathieu.free.fr/) who gave me the love of nice and open-source coding.
+A special thanks goes to [Mathieu Fauvel](http://fauvel.mathieu.free.fr/) who initiates me to the nice and open-source coding.

 ## Why this name ?
 As Orfeo ToolBox is one my favorite and most useful library to work with raster data, I choose to name my work as Museo because in ancient Greek religion and myth, [Museo is the son and disciple of Orfeo](https://it.wikipedia.org/wiki/Museo_(autore_mitico)).
 If you want an acronym, let's say MUSEO means 'Multiple Useful Services for Earth Observation'.